-To get your daily dose of maca in, try adding it to your favorite latte.
+Try adding it to your favorite latte to get your daily maca in.
 A good stack of ingredients includes full-fat coconut milk, maca, cinnamon, cacao, turmeric, black pepper, honey, almond milk, and vanilla extract.

-To make this latte, simply place hot milk in a blender with all of the ingredients.
+To make this latte, place hot milk in a blender with all the ingredients.
 Blend and pour into a large-sized mug.